module Froc:Functional reactive programmingsig..end

 The listener is called immediately with the current value of the

-the value changes or when the behavior fails.val notify_result_b_cancel : ?now:bool -> 'a behavior -> ('a result -> unit) -> cancel
+the value changes or when the behavior fails.val notify_result_b_cancel : ?now:bool -> 'a behavior -> ('a result -> unit) -> cancelnotify_result_b, and returns a cancel handle (the

 notification is still cancelled when the enclosing dynamic scope